theiothing/Home-Automation-Devices/README.md

  ACKNOLEDGMENT TOPIC:

  Every time a state of an actuator changes (via MQTT or via phisical control) the MCU notifies it communicating the very same payload he recieved (if it recieved that from an MQTT communication).
-If you want to use it in Home assistant you should use "optimistic: FALSE". the criteria is the following (use CamelCase):
+If you want to use it in Home assistant you should use "optimistic: FALSE". the criteria is the following (use camelCase):

- - {topic header}/functionSet -> command topic - subscribed to
+ - {topic header}/setFunction -> command topic - subscribed to
- - {topic header}/setFunction -> status topic (confirm, or akcnoledgment topic) - publishing to
+ - {topic header}/functionSet -> status topic (confirm, or akcnoledgment topic) - publishing to

 example:
- - sub topic: home/livingroom/brightnessSet
+ - sub topic: home/livingroom/setBrightness
- - pub topic: home/livingroom/setBrightness
+ - pub topic: home/livingroom/brightnessSet

 ## Dependencies
 External libraries and dependencies resources can be found inline in the code.